 I. Preparing for Brexit at EU and national level

 Preparations and emergency measures for a No-Deal Brexit continue both within single member States and at EU level.

-These measures are based on three preconditions for future EU-UK discussions relative to the three principal aspects of the separation: a) protecting the rights of citizens; b) the UK’s respect of its financial obligations to the EU and c) its commitment to find an alternative solution to the so-called “backstop” (emergency solution) contained in the Withdrawal Agreement, in order to preserve peace in Ireland and the integrity of the Internal Market.
+These measures are based on three preconditions for future EU-UK discussions relating to the three principal aspects of the separation: a) protecting the rights of citizens; b) the UK respect of its financial obligations to the EU and c) its commitment to find an alternative solution to the so-called “backstop”, with a view to preserving peace in Ireland and the integrity of the Internal Market.

 II – Rights of citizens

 The agreement on citizens’ rights contained in the Withdrawal Agreement guarantees the acquired rights of millions of EU citizens at the date of the end of the transition period (31 December 2020), while at the same time granting ample time in which to apply for the so-called “Settled Status”, the new permanent residency certificate for EU citizens residing in the United Kingdom: the transition period (from the date of withdrawal to 31 December 2020) plus a further six-month “guarantee period” (until June 30, 2021).
 This is an unwonted result, mainly obtained through the initiative promoted by Italy.

 The Italian Government, together with the EU and with the British Authorities, has committed to dialogue and supervise that the United Kingdom effectively apply the simplified and easy administrative procedures that it has undertaken to assure to our citizens, in order to spare them useless costs and red tape to have their acquired rights recognised in the United Kingdom.
 To this effect, Italy continues to monitor and survey the practical recognition of the so-called “Settled Status”, especially within the framework of the Home Office’s “User group”, to which our London Embassy belongs along with the representatives of the other 26 EU member States and of the European Commission.